Pirkn/Leaad/Backend/API_DOCUMENTATION.md

 ### POST /generate-reddit-post

 Generate Reddit marketing posts using AI based on product information stored in the database.
+Creates organic, value-driven posts that feel authentic rather than promotional.

 **Headers:**
 - `Content-Type: application/json`